ShaoniMukherjee/Ecommerce/README.md

 # Ecommerce

+Welcome to my Ecommerce Repository where I upload all projects based on Ubuntu

 ![alt text](https://acowebs.com/wp-content/uploads/2019/02/Impact-of-eCommerce-On-Society.png)

 One particular package, #pandas_profiling is used for EDA, which is purely optional, and you can use other packages as well, as explained in the video solution.
 Also, please install #pandas_profiling package though 'conda', otherwise, it may not run properly.
 The solution provided in this segment explains one of the ways to approach this particular problem.